olhel/sub2tenant-aca/README.md

 sub2tenant is designed to be transparent, minimal, and predictable:

--   Subscription IDs, tenant IDs and domains are **not logged**
+-   Subscription IDs, tenant IDs and domains are **never logged or stored**
--   No lookup data is written to disk or stored anywhere
+-   Lookup inputs are processed **in memory only**
+-   A small amount of **anonymous usage metadata** (lookup type and success/failure) is logged to keep the service reliable — never any identifying data
 -   No client secrets or app registrations are used
 -   The backend uses a **system-assigned Managed Identity** in the author's Azure tenant
 -   Only this Managed Identity is granted the Microsoft Graph permission **`CrossTenantInformation.ReadBasic.All`** (required for basic tenant discovery)